ianloubser/hotjs/README.md

 # HotJS
 The smallest intentionally-reactive, declarative javascript UI framework.
 No compiling needed, no crazy state management.
-Supports SSR.
+Supports SSR through `jsdom`.

 ## Why
 I know, we don't really need another JS framework in world, but it sure was fun building this :) In all seriousness, sometimes you need something that operates directly on the DOM, no virtual DOM, code compiling and transpiling etc. I've used this to build small browser extensions, widgets etc. Have not really tested on a big SaaS product yet, could probably work but not sure it's the best approach.